apache/infrastructure-website/content/pages/code-signing-use.md

 There are two configuration options for eSigner CKA: manual code signing and automated code signing.

 For manual code signing you must configure an authenticator app for 2FA for eSigner using the QR code and you will be required to provide your ssl.com username and password along with a OTP from your authenticator app every time you sign a file.
-For automated code signing you create a local file that contains you ssl.com username and password along with the 2FA secret code and code signing will not require any additional input when you sign a file.
+For automated code signing you create a local file that contains you ssl.com username and password along with the 2FA secret code (not the PIN) and code signing will not require any additional input when you sign a file.

 The eSigner documentation provides step by step instructions on configuring both [manual code signing](https://www.ssl.com/how-to/automate-ev-code-signing-with-signtool-or-certutil-esigner/#manual-code-signing) and [automated code signing](https://www.ssl.com/how-to/automate-ev-code-signing-with-signtool-or-certutil-esigner/#automated-code-signing).